ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

-  use-run-command-not-os-call                                  Imports              Error                  ``os.call`` used instead of ``module.run_command`` use-run-command-not-popen                                    Imports              Error                  ``subprocess.Popen`` used instead of ``module.run_command`` use-short-gplv3-license                                      Documentation        Error                  GPLv3 license header should be the :ref:`short form <copyright>` for new modules
+  use-run-command-not-os-call                                  Imports              Error                  ``os.call`` used instead of ``module.run_command`` use-run-command-not-popen                                    Imports              Error                  ``subprocess.Popen`` used instead of ``module.run_command`` use-short-gplv3-license                                      Documentation        Error                  GPLv3 license header should be the :ref:`short form <copyright>` for new modules mutually_exclusive-type                                      Documentation        Error                  mutually_exclusive entry contains non-string value mutually_exclusive-collision                                 Documentation        Error                  mutually_exclusive entry has repeated terms mutually_exclusive-unknown                                   Documentation        Error                  mutually_exclusive entry contains option which does not appear in argument_spec (potentially an alias of an option?) required_one_of-type                                         Documentation        Error                  required_one_of entry contains non-string value required_one_of-collision                                    Documentation        Error                  required_one_of entry has repeated terms required_one_of-unknown                                      Documentation        Error                  required_one_of entry contains option which does not appear in argument_spec (potentially an alias of an option?) required_together-type                                       Documentation        Error                  required_together entry contains non-string value required_together-collision                                  Documentation        Error                  required_together entry has repeated terms required_together-unknown                                    Documentation        Error                  required_together entry contains option which does not appear in argument_spec (potentially an alias of an option?) required_if-is_one_of-type                                   Documentation        Error                  required_if entry has a fourth value which is not a bool required_if-requirements-type                                Documentation        Error                  required_if entry has a third value (requirements) which is not a list or tuple required_if-requirements-collision                           Documentation        Error                  required_if entry has repeated terms in requirements required_if-requirements-unknown                             Documentation        Error                  required_if entry's requirements contains option which does not appear in argument_spec (potentially an alias of an option?) required_if-unknown-key                                      Documentation        Error                  required_if entry's key does not appear in argument_spec (potentially an alias of an option?) required_if-key-in-requirements                              Documentation        Error                  required_if entry contains its key in requirements list/tuple required_if-value-type                                       Documentation        Error                  required_if entry's value is not of the type specified for its key required_by-collision                                        Documentation        Error                  required_by entry has repeated terms required_by-unknown                                          Documentation        Error                  required_by entry contains option which does not appear in argument_spec (potentially an alias of an option?)
 ============================================================   ==================   ====================   =========================================================================================